Rock Road massacre: Relationship between Haggart and Garnetta

-The massacre
+Massacre

 A hearing to finalize the divorce was set for February 17, 1982.
 Garnetta returned to Michigan for the hearing.
 Haggart also returned to Michigan, leaving Haletown by bus early on Monday, February 15.

 On February 16, 1982, the Post family held a reunion with Garnetta.
 They gathered at the family's farmhouse on a 57-acre pig farm at 5603 West Rock Road seven miles west of Farwell in Clare County, Michigan.
 Farwell was at the time a village with approximately 700 residents located 80 miles north of Lansing.

 Haggart came to the farmhouse after taking buses from Tennessee.
 According to the timeline presented by prosecutors, his first victim was Garnetta's stepfather, George W. Post, age 53.
 Post was a lanky man, the village's mail carrier, a father of seven, treasurer of the Farwell school board, and commander of the local VFP post.
-He was also active in civic projects and donated pigs for VFW pig roasts that helped to pay for the VFW’s new hall.
+He was also active in civic projects and donated pigs for VFW pig roasts that helped to pay for the VFW's new hall.
 Haggart shot Post with Post's shotgun.
 Post's body was found at the base of the staircase in the basement of the farmhouse.

 According to the prosecution timeline, Haggart next turned his attention to Garnetta's step sister, Helen Gaffney, age 29.
 Helen attended the reunion with her four children.
 After the shooting of her father, prosecutors argued that Helen attempted to flee with her children in a pickup truck.
 Haggart opened fire on the truck using both the shotgun and a handgun.
 Helen's body was discovered slumped over the bodies of three of her children, Angela, age 10; Tom, age 8; and Amy, age 7.